atmosx/f2bread/README.md

     Country: Germany - IP(s): 32

 ## Notes
-Please [drop a mail](http://www.convalesco.org/index.php/about) if you have a feature request, comments, etc. The program will be *pretefied* as soon as time permits.
+Please drop a mail <atma@convalesco.org> if you have a feature request, comments, etc. The program will be *pretefied* as soon as time permits.
 Since I don't have a 'fail2ban.log' that *protects* more than 1 protocols, I'm a bit short of material to run some tests.
 If you have such 'fail2ban.log' and you can share it, please share it.

 # License
 **The MIT License (MIT)**